Les Claypool owns seven Carl Thompson basses.

 “For the Anti-Pop tour, Les will rely heavily on his new Carl Thompson 4-string, which he received just after the sessions were done.
 ‘This is the most awesome instrument ever,’ Claypool gushes.
 ‘I’ve never seen an instrument like this; the whole thing is incredible.’ ” – Written by Karl Coryat of Bass Player

-Les’ fifth bass is a 4 String fretted bolt on with a 1/8 layer of Macassar Ebony covering the whole top and headstock.
-It has 24 frets, 2 pickups, is of 36″ scale, and includes a black Kahler tremelo bar.
+Les’ fifth bass is a 36” scale 4 String fretted bolt on with a 1/8 layer of Macassar Ebony covering the whole top and headstock.
+It has 24 frets, two EMG-40DC pickups and includes a black Kahler tremelo.